 Please note eligible classes of employees can vary from plan to plan.

 Workers' Compensation loss of income benefits can be based on the current legislated benefit of $170.00 per week or a percentage of salary.
-The group underwriter requires individual salary information for each employee who is insured for Workers' Compensation.

 There are five components paid under our Workers' Compensation Plans.
 These components are (1) death benefit, (2) permanent total incapacity, (3) wage loss replacement, (4) medical expenses and (5) employers’ liability.